Kanrog/website_maker/README.md

 ### 6. Enable GitHub Pages

-1. Go to Settings → Pages
+1. In your repository, go to Settings → Pages
 2. Select "main" branch as source
 3. Your site is now live at: `https://YOUR_USERNAME.github.io/`